Belgrade: Principality and Kingdom of Serbia

 subjected to forced labour, and Muslim women were widely made available to young Serb men, and some were taken into slavery.
 Milenko Stojković bought many of them, and established his harem for which he gained fame.
 In this circumstances Belgrade demographically transformed from Ottoman to Serb.
 After the Second Serbian Uprising in 1815, Serbia achieved some sort of sovereignty, which was formally recognised by the Porte in 1830.

 The development of Belgrade architecture after 1815 can be divided into four periods.
 In the first phase, which lasted from 1815 to 1835, the dominant architectural style was still of a Balkan character, with substantial Ottoman influence.
 At the same time, an interest in joining the European mainstream allowed Central and Western European architecture to flourish.
-Between 1835 and 1850, the amount of neoclassicist and baroque buildings south of the Austrian border rose considerably, exemplified by St Michael's Cathedral (Serbian: Saborna crkva), completed in 1840.
+Between 1835 and 1850, the amount of neoclassicist and baroque buildings south of the Austrian border rose considerably, exemplified by Cathedral of Saint Archangel Michael (Serbian: Saborna crkva), completed in 1840.
 Between 1850 and 1875, new architecture was characterised by a turn towards the newly popular Romanticism, along with older European architectural styles.
 Typical of Central European cities in the last quarter of the 19th century, the fourth phase was characterised by an eclecticist style based on the Renaissance and Baroque periods.